West Palm Beach Nursing Home Abuse Lawyers

 If you suspect your loved one died as a result of abuse or neglect in a care facility, an experienced lawyer can help investigate your case and pursue damages.

 The residents in these facilities often cannot stand up for their own rights.
 People who take advantage of such a vulnerable population deserve to be held accountable.
 At Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A., we have the skills, experience, and knowledge necessary to pursue any care facility abuse case.
 We’re prepared to help you take legal action to defend the rights of those you care about.

 Contact a West Palm Beach Nursing Home Abuse Lawyer for Help

-If you or a loved one has been forced to endure mistreatment of any kind in a nursing home facility, it is important to make your voice heard and take legal action against those responsible for such inexcusable actions.
+If you or a loved one has been forced to endure mistreatment of any kind in a care facility, it is imperative to take legal action against those responsible for such inexcusable actions.